 Belize is now open for tourism!
 Belize officially reopens to travelers today, with limited flights on United, American, and Delta entering the country (land borders currently remain closed).
 All travelers are required to test negative for COVID-19.
 Travelers have the option to present a PCR test taken within 96 hours of arrival to Belize, or be tested at the airport for US$50.
 Meanwhile, tourists may only stay at certified Gold Standard Hotels (list here) approved inside Belize’s Tourism Safe Corridor.
 Hotels are reopening in phases, and the first set of approved hotels that will be open October 1 are those that provide full service and amenities for guests; this including airport transport, isolated tours, pool or beach access, and in-house restaurants or food delivery.

 Travelers can safely explore popular tourism sites alongside their Gold Standard certified Tour Operator, or visit other Gold Standard Hotels for dining reservations.
 Social distancing and face masks are required in public.
 Regardless of travel category, Belizean nationals, residents, homeowners, retirees, and long stay non-nationals must all test negative for COVID-19.
 To manage possible contact tracing, Belize is using the Belize Travel Health app (mandatory for all visitors to download within the 72 hours of arrival the country).
 Here, travelers are expected to upload hotel confirmations, test results, and health check-ins.
 At opening, anyone testing positive on arrival to Belize is required to quarantine for 14 days at the traveler’s expense.

 Perched in eastern Central America while facing the Western Caribbean, Belize is a tiny but mighty destination packing adventure.
-After all, this bite-sized beauty is the only nation in Central America without a Pacific coastline, boasting over 200 islands and the world’s second longest barrier reef.
+After all, this bite-sized beauty is the only nation in Central America without a Pacific coastline, boasting over 200 islands and the world’s second-longest barrier reef.
 However, the most extraordinary natural wonder to discover on a trip to Belize is the Great Blue Hole, one of the world’s most famous scuba diving sites.